 Six percent of the elevated blood lead levels in adults were presumed to be secondary to drinking water contamination after no other source of lead exposure could be identified.
-Testing of the drinking water of these 14 adults is needed to confirm whether water is the source of their elevated lead level.
+Testing of the drinking water of these 18 adults is needed to confirm whether water is the source of their elevated lead level.

 Over thirty years of lead toxicity research has demonstrated that lead exposure at levels previously thought to be safe can result in an increased risk of adverse chronic health effects, especially if the exposure is maintained for many years, thereby resulting in a progressively larger cumulative dose (6,7-9).
-The new CDC BLRV of 3.5 μ g/dL is not a health-based standard or toxicity threshold but was adopted to be useful to prioritize communities that need additional primary prevention and determine if medical or environmental efforts are needed to promote health equity (10).
+The CDC BLRV of $3.5 \mu g/dL$ is not a health-based standard or toxicity threshold but was adopted to be useful to prioritize communities that need additional primary prevention and determine if medical or environmental efforts are needed to promote health equity (10).

 Both the International Agency for Research on Cancer (IARC) and the National Toxicology Program have classified lead to be a probable human carcinogen (11,12), primarily based on findings for lung and stomach cancer, with brain and kidney cancer also being elevated in some studies.
 Other studies show that lead exposure increases blood pressure in adults (6), making both mortality from stroke and heart disease outcomes of interest.
 High lead exposure is known to cause non-malignant kidney disease (13), but it is not known if lower levels contribute to this outcome.
 Regulations of occupational exposure lead at the federal level have not been updated in over 40 years.
-In 2018, the Michigan OSHA program, however, did revise and update their administrative rules and lowered acceptable blood lead levels in the workplace.
+In 2018, the Michigan OSHA program, revised and updated their administrative rules and lowered acceptable blood lead levels in the workplace.
 In 2024, the California OSHA program also lowered acceptable blood lead levels in the workplace (3).
-Despite Federal OSHA allowing BLLs as high as 50 μ g/dL and Michigan OSHA allowing BLLs as high as 30 μ g/dL, recommendations for medical management on lead exposed adults begins at 3.5 μ g/dL (Appendices A and B) and interpretative language for the healthcare providers who ordered the blood lead needs to be compatible with these recommendations since laboratory reports are often the main source of information for the healthcare providers who ordered the blood lead test.
-Further work is needed to convince the three remaining laboratories to lower their reference value for blood lead to 3.5 μ g/dL.
+Despite Federal OSHA allowing BLLs as high as 50 μ g/dL and Michigan OSHA allowing BLLs as high as 30 μ g/dL, recommendations for medical management on lead exposed adults begins at 3.5 μ g/dL (Appendices A and B) and interpretative language and reference ranges on laboratory reports reviewed by the healthcare provider who ordered the blood lead needs to be compatible with these recommendations on medical management since laboratory reports are often the main source of information for the healthcare providers who ordered the blood lead test.